The Winds Keep Blowing: Miscimarra’s Final Days with the NLRB Produce More Change for Employers

 This traditional test did not place on employers the almost-always insurmountable burden to establish an “overwhelming” community of interest between included and excluded employees and the Board got rid of it in PCC Structurals.
 According to the Board, Specialty Healthcare’s “overwhelming” community of interest standard improperly detracted from its statutory responsibility to make unit appropriateness determinations.
 We expect that PCC Structurals will provide employers with a more-balanced opportunity to challenge union efforts to carve up a workplace into the “micro” units fostered by Specialty Healthcare.

-Over the past few weeks, we’ve seen lightning quick and dramatic changes at the NLRB.
-On January 12, Franczek Radelet will host a webinar in which we will review and discuss the impact of these recent changes.
-Please join us by registering for the webinar here.
+Over the past few weeks, we’ve seen lightning-quick and dramatic changes at the NLRB.
+On January 12, Franczek P.C. hosted a webinar in which we reviewed and discussed the impact of these recent changes.
+To view this webinar click here.